This Is the Ultimate Outdoor Adventure for Dog Lovers

 The city’s 4th Avenue is the place to be, if you don’t mind crowds.
 The night before the ceremonial start, 4th Avenue will be closed off, banners raised, and snow trucked in.
 “We spend all year shoveling snow out of the area, and then they truck snow in to put it back on the road, because it all starts right there on 4th Avenue, on a main street,” Reitter says. “[It’s] kind of the lifeblood of downtown Anchorage.
 Everybody’s downtown for the ceremonial start.
 It’ll be a zoo.”

 “All of us are so grateful for the volunteers,” 2019 Iditarod rookie Blair Braverman told Thrillist when we spoke with her about dog sledding in Alaska.
 “You really become part of the event, you’re behind the scenes with all the dogs.
 It’s pretty physically active.
 If you’re up for an adventure, this is, like, truly an adventure.”

-After the mushers clear out, Iditarod-related events are celebrated around Anchorage the whole weekend.
-You might spot Hobo Jim, Alaska’s official balladeer, popping up to give concerts at different bars.
-Around 4pm on March 7, look for the Running of the Reindeer -- sort of like the Running of the Bulls, but with reindeer, and no one dies.
-The reindeer aren’t chasing you, exactly, but they are running very quickly down 4th Avenue for food on the other side, and you are running with them.
+After the mushers clear out, Iditarod-related events are celebrated around Anchorage the whole weekend in a festival they've dubbed Fur Rondy.
+Around 4 pm on March 4, look for the Running of the Reindeer—sort of like the Running of the Bulls, but with reindeer, and no one dies.
+The reindeer aren’t chasing you, exactly, but they are running very quickly down 4th Avenue while you run with them.

 “It’s chaos,” Reitter says.
 “Apparently a lot of people drink before they do it, so if you’re a drinker and you’re wanting an Alaskan experience, that’s definitely one way to do it.”